maemo-leste/maemo-leste.github.io/content/maemo-leste-update-april-2022.rst

 System log (rsyslog) configuration changes
 ------------------------------------------

-The latest ``leste-config`` separate out the logging so that it is easier to track down problems by reviewing the logs.
+The latest ``leste-config`` separates out the logging so that it is easier to track down problems by reviewing the logs.
 Some daemons got their own log files in ``/var/log/maemo``, like ``icd2``, ``mce``, ``ofono``, ``dsme``, and so on.
 See `issue #588 for some more details <https://github.com/maemo-leste/bugtracker/issues/588>`_.